aminbeigi/plox/README.md

 # plox

-A Python implementation of the Lox programming language interpreter, following the book "Crafting Interpreters" by Robert Nystrom.
+A Python implementation of the Lox programming language interpreter using the tree-walking interpretation method, following the book "Crafting Interpreters" by Robert Nystrom.

 ## Getting Started